G4BC/Tic_tac_toe/README.md

-# Tic_tac_toe
+# Tic tac toe
-Simple version of Tic-tac-toe made from zero in Python 3.
+Simple version of Tic tac toe made from zero using Python.

 It uses the standard input/output as the interface for the game, at least for now.